How To Get To Zermatt

 Airport & Hotel Transfers

 Zermatt is accessible from anywhere in Europe by train.
 All trains to Zermatt will require a stop and change in Visp.
-Whilst Visp is only 31km from Zermatt, the train ride up the valley to Zermatt takes around 1hr10min.
-It is an interesting journey, so enjoy the ride.
+Whilst Visp is only 31km from Zermatt, the train ride up the valley to the town usually takes just over 1hr.
+It is an interesting journey though, so enjoy the ride.
 Note that there may be a requirement these days to change at Tasch for a final train to Zermatt.
-See the Geneva to Zermatt rail map.
+See the Geneva <--> Zermatt rail map below.

 Search rail timetables & purchase train tickets to Zermatt from anywhere in Europe.